What Is Vibe Coding? The No-BS Guide for 2026

 Where the Term Came From

-But here's the part most articles leave out.
-He didn't stop there.
-He described talking to Cursor Composer using voice input through SuperWhisper, barely touching his keyboard.
-Asking for things like "decrease the padding on the sidebar by half" because he couldn't be bothered to find the CSS himself.
-Clicking "Accept All" on every change.
-Copy-pasting error messages straight into the chat with zero commentary.
+Karpathy's full post described talking to Cursor Composer with voice input through SuperWhisper, barely touching his keyboard.
+He asked for things like "decrease the padding on the sidebar by half" because finding the CSS himself felt tedious.
+He clicked "Accept All" on every change.
+He copy-pasted error messages straight into the chat with zero commentary.

-And honestly?
-Karpathy himself seemed surprised.
+Karpathy himself seemed surprised at how far the phrase traveled.
 He later said he coined it "totally oblivious to how far it would go."

 So What IS Vibe Coding, Actually?

-That last part is key.
-Programmer Simon Willison nailed the distinction: if an LLM wrote the code and you then reviewed it, tested it, and made sure you could explain how it works to someone else — that's not vibe coding.
+Programmer Simon Willison drew the cleanest line.
+If an LLM wrote the code and you then reviewed it, tested it, and made sure you could explain how it works to someone else, that's not vibe coding.
 That's just software development.
 The AI involvement is irrelevant.

-The question is whether you trust that kitchen staff enough to skip tasting.
+The question is whether you trust that kitchen staff enough to skip tasting on the items that don't matter.

 How the Workflow Actually Works

-The actual vibe coding loop looks something like this:
+The vibe coding loop looks something like this:

 The Tools That Make It Possible